aosullivan/monitor/README.md

 Colours
 Are db connections reused?
-Keep a local cache of existing results and only update if there is a change
+Keep a local cache of existing results and only update if there is a change Print the actual error somewhere on the UI for failed tests

 jdbc:h2:file:C:/workspace-clj/monitor/monitor_dev.db;FILE_LOCK=NO